Tim-Siu/reft-exp/README.md

 ---

-## Eliciting Reflection in LLMs with RL
+## Eliciting Reflection in LLMs with RL (A replication of Logic-RL)

 We first experimented with directly applying RL to elicit reflection, building upon the work of [Logic-RL](https://github.com/Unakar/Logic-RL).
 We used the GRPO algorithm on the 5-person configuration of the KK dataset.
 While Logic-RL employs curriculum learning across various configurations, our approach focuses primarily on the 5-person setting.